LBMC/qY2H-Affinity-Ladder/README.md

 ```

 The main menu will propose you different functions:
-1. **Configure channels** That permit you to specifically identify and attribute the names of the flow-cytometer channels.
+1. **Configure channels** That permits you to specifically identify and attribute the names of the flow-cytometer channels.
 2. **Start analysis** To generate a `quantitative Yeast Two Hybrid` affinity from a set of `.fcs` files.
 3. **Abort** To exit the program.